 Was that what she called my dusty trousers and wind-blown hair?
 Practical, yes.
 Unconventional, most definitely.
-But a costume?
-Don’t tell me that this girl had achieved higher education than myself.
+But a disguise?
 She must have read too many novels.
 More than even I had.

 “And now there’s that lovely man over there watching you.
 This is fun!”